3. Fetching with useEffect

 **Table of Contents**

-* [useEffect](#useeffect)
+* [Fetch on Load with useEffect](#fetch-on-load-with-useeffect)

 * [useEffect Syntax](#useeffect-syntax)